framely/community/docs/guide/pingpong.md

    :::

 3. To fill utterance exemplars for helping dialog understanding, heading to the **Expression** tab:
-   - In the **Names** section, enter `Ping Pong` for the pingpong intent display name and press enter.
+   - In the **Names** section, enter `Ping Pong` for the pingpong skill display name and press enter.
 This field is also the examples of how this type is mentioned in different languages.
       ::: thumbnail
       ![pingpong alias](/images/guide/pingpong/pingpong_alias.png)
       :::